TurkiAlrasheed/Power_Outage_Impact_Analysis/README.md

-# Power Outage Impact Analysis
+# OutageAI: Predicting and Explaining Power Outage Impact

 By Turki Alrasheed